comboshreddies/kubectl-tks/README.md

 ```console
 "exec {{pod}} -c {{p2c}}  -- /bin/sh `env > {{k8s_pod}}.env`"
 ```
-tks will automatically change pod name namespace and for each execution step
+tks will automatically change pod name and find correct p2c mapping for container for each execution step

 2) you can select by namespace, label, then filter specific pods, like:
 ```console